-Finding the best Toshiba laptops isn’t a long and grueling process as seen with other manufacturers.
-This is partly due to Toshiba’s reorganization, as it exited the consumer laptop market in the United States during 2016 and then sold its personal PC business to Sharp in 2018.
+Finding the best Toshiba laptops isn’t as long and grueling a process as it is with other manufacturers.
+This is partly due to Toshiba’s reorganization, as it exited the consumer laptop market in the United States in 2016, and then sold its personal PC business to Sharp in 2018.
 Now Toshiba solely focuses on its two business laptop brands: Portégé and Tecra.

 Unfortunately, our list of the best Toshiba laptops isn’t very long.
 We break everything down into specific form factors and list our favorites along with similar products.